Ninlgde/lrucache/README.md

 # Ninlgde LUR Cache
-this is a very fast LRU cache implemented by Ninlgde in 2019
+This is a very fast LRU cache implemented by Ninlgde in 2019

 ## Installation
 To install LRU cache package, you need to install Go and set your Go workspace first.